vijaybisht18/Multi_MailSend/README.md

 # Multi_MailSend
-We can send same Email to Multiple Gmail account
+We can send mail to multiple gmail account